promptfoo/promptfoo-docs/docs/providers/ollama.md

 1. Change Ollama server to use IPv6 addressing by running `export OLLAMA_HOST=":11434"` before starting the Ollama server.
+   Note this IPv6 support requires Ollama version `0.0.20` or newer.
 2. Change promptfoo to directly use an IPv4 address by configuring `export OLLAMA_BASE_URL="http://127.0.0.1:11434"`.
 3. Update your OS's [`hosts`](https://en.wikipedia.org/wiki/Hosts_(file)) file